lderr4/Wikipedia-Clickstream-Data-Engineering/README.md

    The UI should look like this:
    ![flink ui screenshot](https://github.com/lderr4/Wikipedia-Clickstream-Data-Engineering/blob/main/assets/images/flinkui.png)

-5. To confirm the entire system is working correctly, check that the database is getting populated with data:
+5. To confirm the entire system is working correctly, use this command to check the number of rows in the users and clicks tables:
    ```
    make count-rows
    ```